 1957: the International Atomic Energy Agency comes to Vienna

 Just two years later the international community not only recognised the contribution of Austria towards solving the desperate plight of refugees in post-war Europe but also its potential as an east-west metropolis in curbing the intensifying nuclear arms race.
 This was to be countered by the creation in 1957 of IAEA, the International Atomic Energy Agency.
 It was intended to be a centre for international cooperation in the field of nuclear energy, mainly as regards peaceful uses of the latter.
 From the very start it set out to be an “Atoms for Peace” organisation.
 In summer 1957 a first preparatory committee was formed in London.
-This transferred in August 1957 to Vienna where it set up its offices in the Music Academy in the centre of the city.
+In August of the same year it transferred to Vienna where it set up its offices in the Music Academy in the centre of the city.
 The atomic guardians studied their scores there alongside music students and ongoing orchestral musicians.
 The first general conference of IAEA was opened on 23 October 1957 in the adjoining Konzerthaus.
-Since then the IAEA has become one of the leading UN related bodies with 2,200 employees from more than 90 countries.
+Since then the IAEA has become one of the leading UN related bodies with 2,500 employees from more than 90 countries.
 In 2005 it was awarded the Nobel Peace Prize.

 CTBTO to detect nuclear weapons testing